Solutions

 NFPA 780

-During this revision cycle, Dr. Thomson of MLP attended two meetings.
+During thoe 2008 revision cycle, Dr. Thomson of MLP attended two meetings.
 In the first meeting he gave a presentation to the committee addressing some fundamental problems with existing lightning protection standards for watercraft.
 These problems are described here.
 The committee agreed that there were issues.
 In preparation for the second meeting, he rewrote major sections in Chapter 8 and submitted a complete revised chapter for consideration by the committee.
 The standard is now published and can be purchased in print or pdf form from NFPA

 There are fundamental departures in the NFPA standard from the ideas presented in ABYC TE4 and ISO 10134, which have not yet adopted the concepts used for building protection.
 In addition to a new overall direction, NFPA780-2008 also gives new technical details that are needed in implementation.
 For example, when using metals different from copper as part of the lightning protection system, we can refer to tables that give acceptable cross-sectional areas for stainless, silicon bronze and aluminum.